Paradies tree

 Oldie but Goodie: Al Cappello Rosso

-Best for Parmigiano-Reggiano: Al Regno della Forma (no website)
+Best for Parmigiano-Reggiano: Al Regno della Forma

 Hint: Locals don’t buy their Parmesan cheese in the touristy Quadrilatero.
 Instead, they head to this tiny shop run by the Fornari family since 1923.
 The waft of 80lb wheels of the region’s coveted dairy gold here provides the signature scent of the entire block.
-A 500gr cut of the 36-month aged variety will set you back around €12 and you’d be hard-pressed to better spend that amount on anything else in town.
+A 500-gram cut of the 36-month aged variety will set you back around €12, and you’d be hard-pressed to spend that amount on anything else better in town.

-Best Flea Market:Mercato Antiquario Città di Bologna
+Best Flea Market: Mercato Antiquario Città di Bologna

-On the second Saturday and Sunday of the month, Bologna’s best outdoor market turns the city’s prettiest piazza (Santo Stefano) into a crate-digging, table browsing gold mine of vintage adverts and posters, antique household items and collectible furniture.
-It’s a blast browsing your way across the cobblestones, popping into the various bars and cafes for an espresso, a glass of Sangiovese or a scoop of divine gelato as you go.
+On the second Saturday and Sunday of the month, Bologna’s best outdoor market turns the city’s prettiest piazza (Santo Stefano) into a crate-digging, table-browsing gold mine of vintage adverts and posters, antique household items, and collectible furniture.
+It’s a blast browsing your way across the cobblestones, popping into the various bars and cafes for an espresso, a glass of Sangiovese, or a scoop of divine gelato as you go.

 Best for Local Design: Golpe Lab